Literary Fiction Genres

 Superhero fantasy needs no introduction.
-Whether in films or comic books or novels, characters such as Superman and Thor are familiar indeed.
+Whether in films or comic books or novels, characters such as Superman, Thor, and Iron Man are familiar indeed.
 Some authors will create their own new superheroes, incorporating familiar tropes.
 Michael Stackpole's novel In Hero Years, I'm Dead is a well-thought-out example.
 (Such protagonists may gain their special abilities from magic or technology or alien birth, or something else, and usually these will far exceed anything deemed plausible by science, hence this inclusion as a 'fantasy' subgenre.)

 Sword & Sorcery tales embody the action-packed aspect of fantasy, with powerful barbarians clearing a bloody swath across their pseudomedieval worlds.
 Robert Howard's "Conan" novels are perhaps the founding tomes.
 Fritz Leiber's clever "Fafhrd and the Gray Mouser" tales are popular (and much imitated) examples.

 Urban Fantasy (nerd outfoxes supernatural)

 These novels are set in a modern, urban environment.
 Werewolves live in abandoned subway stations, or pixies hide in the small spaces of a campus dormitory.
 Jody Lynn Nye's novels often incorporate such characters.
-(A large percentage of such tales, if they involve vampires, are set in-and-around New Orleans.)
+(A large percentage of such tales, especially if they involve vampires, are set in-and-around New Orleans.)

 In some tales, a computer nerd is up against ancient evil.
 Robert Weinberg's novel A Logical Magician is an example which features adaptable beings such as 'mall nymphs.'
 Charles Stross's novel The Atrocity Archives incorporates 'horror' and 'spy thriller' elements.